 Quantity Price per Barcode 1 499,- CZK 2 479,- CZK each 3 + 459,- CZK each 5 + 419,- CZK each 10 + 359,- CZK each 20 + 279,- CZK each 50 + 169,- CZK each 100 + 109,- CZK each 150 + Please contact us

-After we receive your order we will email your Amazon barcode numbers to you.
-You can then assign your barcodes to your products, and start listing your products on Amazon using these barcode numbers.
-You can begin using your barcode numbers on Amazon straight away – all you need to do is type the barcode number into the form when making a listing for your product on Amazon.
+After you receive your Amazon barcode numbers from us, you can assign one to each of your products and start listing them on Amazon straight away.
+You will need to type the barcode number into the form when creating a listing for your product on Amazon.
 Later, Amazon will assign their own identification number – an ASIN (an Amazon Standard Identification Number) – to your product.

-- You might need to enter our barcodes in Amazon’s system as UPC (that is as a 12 digit number without the leading zero).
-Both 12 and 13 digit versions of the number are the same and both belong to you.
-Amazon may prefer the 12 digit version at the moment.
+- You might need to enter our barcodes in Amazon’s system as a 12 digit number without the leading zero.
+This is not a problem since both 12 and 13 digit versions of the number are the same and both belong to you.

-- You may want to register with Amazon’s Brand Registry, as it may make it easier to have products approved on Amazon, and to reduce the occasional problems with barcodes.
+- Registering with Amazon’s Brand Registry, may make it easier to have products approved on Amazon, and to reduce the occasional problems with barcodes.
+HOWEVER this requires a registered trademark, which is expensive and time-consuming to get, plus seems to take a long time for Amazon to process.

-Our customers also continue to be able to use our barcode numbers to list new products on Amazon.
-We presume this is because if Amazon decides to check our barcode numbers then
+Fortunately, there are thousands of products currently listed on Amazon using our barcodes.
+Amazon has confirmed that our Amazon barcode numbers are acceptable and meet their standards and our customers continue to be able to use our barcode numbers to list new products.
+We presume this is because if Amazon decides to check our barcode numbers

-1) they show up on the GS1 database thus proving the number is of GS1 origin (even though the listing is not up-to-date and shows only the original licensee) and
+- They show up on the GS1 database thus proving the number is of GS1 origin (even though the gepir database listing is not up-to-date and shows only the original licensee) and

 Feel free to make contact if you have any questions.